DavidRiskus/LIBRARY-REGISTER-SYSTEM/README.md

 ## Running the Front-End Application

-Run the application in the development mode in 'LIBRARY-REGISTER-SYSTEM/front-end' i.e.:
+Run the application in the development mode in `LIBRARY-REGISTER-SYSTEM/front-end` i.e.:

-'python -m SimpleHTTPServer'
+`python -m SimpleHTTPServer`

 check if the app is running on `http://0.0.0.0:8000/`

 # Features

+User is presented with the homepage menu: